 Florence is famous as a Renaissance city not only for its architecture, but for the design of the city itself, with two main boulevards running along the Arno, and a network of streets, such as Via Tornabuoni, connecting throughout.
 Off of the main streets, you will find areas of the winding and serpentine streets reminiscent of the Medieval design of the city.
-There are three main ways to how to get around Florence: walking (often the most convenient), the bus, and a taxi.
+There are three main ways to how to get around Florence Italy once you arrive: walking (often the most convenient), the bus, and a taxi.

 How to Get Around Florence Italy Walking